 - • 6 percent on plumbing: sinks, faucets, etc.

 - • 5 percent on electrical: lighting, etc.

 - • 3 percent on trimmings: walls, moulding, etc.

 Play with these numbers to experiment with what suits your needs.
 For example, if you feel appliances are more important than upscale lighting or you're willing to sacrifice a fully featured dishwasher for better flooring, then do it!
 This is just a general guideline based on the average kitchen remodel.
 Just be sure to adjust one element of the design down to compensate for any area where you go over.

 Always select your appliances first.
 This way, you never have to worry about whether your new refrigerator or oven will fit in the allotted cabinet space.
 Keep the measurements of all your chosen appliances handy to refer to as you select the cabinet design and layout.

 Be sure to include areas on the countertop to accommodate the microwave, coffee pot, canister sets, and other items you keep there.
-Also, make sure your cabinets have ample room for your cookware, dishes, spices, and other things normally tucked out of sight.
-Once you've selected your appliances and planned your cabinet layouts, you can begin selecting wood grains and finishes, countertop materials and colors, hardware for the cabinets, light fixtures, and flooring to match.
+Also, make sure your cabinets have ample room for your cookware, dishes, spices and other things normally tucked out of sight.
+Once you've selected your appliances and planned your cabinet layout, you can begin selecting wood grains and finishes, countertop materials and colors, hardware for the cabinets, light fixtures and flooring.

 As you make your selections, take note of special sales or items that may be discontinued.
 If you're not sure your selections will still be available at that price in a couple of weeks when you're ready to order, go ahead and place the order early.
 Nothing is more frustrating than selecting the perfect refrigerator and being unable to get it when you're ready for it.